 - Extending the usual '12 week' rule for temporary replacements to 36 weeks without the need for approval.

-However, the FCA have been clear on responsibilities that still need to be allocated appropriately internally - dealing not only with usual business, but the fresh challenges that Covid-19 has created.
+However, the FCA has been clear on responsibilities that still need to be allocated appropriately internally - dealing not only with usual business but the fresh challenges that Covid-19 has created.
 Dealing with matters such as who will or won't be in the office is a Senior Manager responsibility.

 So how has this response developed as the Coronavirus pandemic has continued?
-Following the initial crisis response, the FCA have given successive guidance about what has changed and what hasn't.
+Following the initial crisis response, the FCA has given successive guidance about what has changed and what hasn't.

 Normality - and cultural - shift

 The FCA are clearly not pretending it is business as usual, however, and their communications have reflected this.

 - Culture: As Megan Butler put it, "Culture remains important but – by necessity – perspectives had to shift to deal with the crisis."
 This was an allusion to the addresses that Megan Butler previously gave in the context of dealing with #MeToo in financial services.
 This does not mean that the FCA has moved away from considering the firm's cultures.
 Indeed, the FCA's Insight post on 10 June (Conduct, culture and Covid-19) highlighted that the increased risk of misconduct means a focus on creating a healthy workplace culture and driving the right behaviours remains key in the midst of a crisis.